andrefaraujo/videosearch/asym/README.md

 (this can take some time)

 Note: This extracts features for images from the set of images with C=5, using 10 threads.
-For other values of C, you can edit the following script.
+For other values of C, you can edit the following scripts.

     $ ./run_sift_extraction_database.sh